TeamAlpha5/AirViewer2/Program By Contract/Program by Contract by Rahul Satla.md

 ```

 **Invariant:**
-- In this code, we can see the statement " @Invariant("filePath!= null && filePath.length() > 0") ".
-Here the file path should not be null and the file path length should be greater than zero.
-This condition must be true
+- The statement " @Invariant("filePath!= null && filePath.length() > 0") " can be found in this code.
+The file path should not be null in this case, and its length should be greater than zero.
+This condition has to be met.

 **Pre-condition:**
 - In this code we can see the condition file path should not be null.
 This condition must be true before the class constructor method can execute